marcinduma/LABDCN-2542/docs/use-case1.md

 ## Schema, Template configuration

 All logical polices and configuration are done in Nexus Dashboard Orchestratod via Schemas and Templates.
 Each Schema can have multiple Templates, but Template can belong to only one Schema.
 Each Template is also assocaited to one and only one Tenant.
-Template to site assoction will also define to which fabric (on prem or cloud) configration will be pushed, therefore is the smallest logical unit we can decide where changes are deployed.
+Template to site association will also define to which fabric (on prem or cloud) configration will be pushed, therefore is the smallest logical unit you can decide where changes are deployed.

 ### 1. Schema creation